Going Beyond Gadgets: The Importance of Scalability for Analogue Quantum Simulators: Gadget characterisation

 Note that the maximising $j$ in \eqref{eq:projectorcommeq1} and \eqref{eq:projectorcommeq2} must be the same (the functions $\min\{|\lambda|,|1-\lambda|\}$ and $|\lambda||1-\lambda|$ are both maximised by the $\lambda_j$ closest to $1/2$), hence we can deduce

 which gives the result. \end{proof}

-In order to obtain the correct unitary $U$ in \cref{def:gadgetdefinition}, the proof of \cref{thm:thingsthatlooklikegadgetsaregadgets} requires constructing rotations between eigenspaces of different operators.
+In order to obtain the correct unitary $U$ in the gadget definition, the proof of \cref{thm:thingsthatlooklikegadgetsaregadgets} requires constructing rotations between eigenspaces of different operators.
 The Davis-Kahan $\sin\theta$ theorem below provides a bound on the size of these rotations.
 This is also used in the proof of \cref{thm:lowenergygadgetcombination}.

 \begin{lemma}[Davis-Kahan $\sin\theta$ theorem \cite{davis1969some}] Let $A,B \in \Herm(\mathcal{H})$, and take $P_A,P_B\in \Proj(\mathcal{H})$ projectors of equal rank which block-diagonalise $A$ and $B$ respectively, so that